yingzhuo1994/YelpCamp/README.md

 # YelpCamp

+# How to run it locally
+nodemon app.js

 # How to set the NODE_ENV on windows 10
 Open terminal in the YelpCamp folder, then run
 ```